jnozzi/cocoadev.com/markdown/PowerMac.md

-General/PowerMac - Short for General/PowerMacintosh!
+PowerMac - Short for PowerMacintosh!

 The long time product brand for Apple's line of professional desktop systems.